 Summary: Occasionally, women who become vegetarian or vegan report experiencing hair loss.
-If there is a dietary cause, the most likely are rapid weight loss, thyroid problems, or iron deficiency.
+If there is a dietary cause, the most likely are rapid weight loss, thyroid problems, or iron deficiency (although this has more recently been questioned; see below).
 Zinc deficiency and not getting enough of the amino acid lysine could also be culprits.

 Hair loss among women is not an unusual problem.
 In one study, 34% of women from Japan, the USA, and the UK reported increased hair loss compared to 5 years earlier.
 The reasons for hair loss are complicated and can vary from person to person.
 Thus, it is important to see a doctor who can diagnose the specific problem.

 In some cases, hair loss can be diet-related.
 Hair loss sometimes occurs in rapid weight loss.
 In one study, hair grew back within a few months after weight loss.
 In other cases, there are less obvious nutritional reasons for hair loss.

 According to Mayo Clinic, an overactive or underactive thyroid gland can lead to hair loss.
 Upon going vegetarian or vegan, people might increase their soy intake.
 Soy can affect the thyroid, especially when iodine levels are not adequate or someone is predisposed to thyroid problems.
 Making sure you get enough iodine, by taking 75 to 150 µg per day from a supplement, should prevent any hair loss problems that could be due to iodine or soy.
 If you are predisposed to thyroid problems, limiting soy might also help.